JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 Developers normally use `logging` to trace their code, and troubleshoot errors but, sometimes developers write sensitive data in the logs such as login credentials or authentication tokens.
 To start testing for `Insecure Logging` in the app you first need to make sure that you are connected to the device via `adb` then use [logcat](https://developer.android.com/studio/command-line/logcat){:target="_blank"} to monitor the device logs.

 The challenge is straightforward and we don't need to dig deep into the code.
 After you open the challenge and before typing anything in the textview you first need to use `logcat` to monitor the logs.
-Doing that is as easy as `adb logcat` but, if you do it this way you'll recieve a massive amount of logs from every service and application running on your device.
-Instead you want to limit the logs you see to `Allsafe` only.
+Doing that is as easy as `adb logcat` but, if you do it this way you'll receive a massive amount of logs from every service and application running on your device.
+Instead, you want to limit the logs you see to `Allsafe` only.
 To do that you can use the `--pid` to monitor logs generated from the Process id of your target only
 ```bash
  adb shell --pid=$(adb shell pidof -s infosecadventures.allsafe)
  ```
- Once you've done that you can type any string in the textview and once you press `Done` you'll notic that the **supposedly** secret/sensitive data is logged by the application.
+ Once you've done that you can type any string in the textview and once you press `Done` you'll notice that the **supposedly** secret/sensitive data is logged by the application.

  ![1](/assets/images/Android/Allsafe/1.jpg){: width="500" height="600"}

  ![2](/assets/images/Android/Allsafe/2.png)

 ## 2. Hardcoded Credentials
-The task here is to find 2 sets of hardcoded username and password in the source code of the challenge.
+The task here is to find 2 sets of hardcoded usernames and passwords in the source code of the challenge.

 ![3](/assets/images/Android/Allsafe/3.jpg){: width="500" height="600"}